bilal-fazlani/commanddotnet/README.md

 When you create a new instance of `AppRunner<T>` you can pass an instance new `AppSettings` object.
 Here are the settings you can change:

+### Show argument details

+Shows type information of arguments in help text.
+Enabled by default.

+### Method argument mode

+Possible values :

+1. Parameter (default)
+2. Option

+When method argument mode is set to parameter, all arguments of methods are treated as parameters and dont need any names to be passed through command line.
+Note that order of passing parameters matter in this mode.

+When method argument mode is set to option, all arguments of methods are treated as options and need a name to be passed.

+Note that this is only applicable for methods and not constructors.
+For constructors, all arguments are options only.

+### Enable version option

+True by default.
+It adds an additional option to the root command.
+It shows version of the application.

 ### Case